Did you know that more than half of the effort required to learn Spanish is in the study and use of verbs?

 Did you ever have to memorise multiplication tables when you were young?
 1 x 2 = 2, 2 x 2 = 4 … one times two is two, two times two is four, and so on.
 If so, as an adult, can you still recall them?

 Learning verbs is no different: once you have memorised the verb conjugations, you can get down to the business of learning how and when to use the various tenses.

 The courses at El Patio step their way through the various verbs tenses in a particular order.
 We spend the first few Elementary levels in the present tense, before introducing three past tenses.
-Even with so much time in the present tense, we still don't ever get to a moment where we put up a whole scheme of present tense conjugation.
-But now the moment has arrived!
+Even with so much time in the present tense, we still don't ever have enough class time to present a detailed overview of present tense conjugations.
+Here is your chance!

 Enter the Verb Workshops ...

-We've created five, unique 3-hour sessions to look at such schemes, for various verb types and tenses.
+We've created five, unique 3-hour sessions to present these overviews, for various verb types and tenses.
 We show the conjugation patterns of regular verbs, and look for patterns within irregulars – even irregular verbs have patterns within their irregularity!

 You can do a single one of 3 hours, or more than one, there being discounts for multiples.